 We have a tried and tested international network of over 40,000 highly professional, experienced photographers.
-If you can’t afford the camera, equipment, and practice time, we can organise a photoshoot of the highest quality for you.
+If you can’t afford the camera, equipment, and practice time, we can organize a photoshoot of the highest quality for you.

 You just have to choose the time, date and place, and Meero takes care of all the rest:

 Finds a professionally vetted cameraman for you wherever you are

 Organizes the shoot, which is cleared with you